 With regards to final expense policies that contain a graded death benefit, it means that only accidental causes of death will be covered during the graded death benefit period, and all natural causes of death will go uninsured.

-Conversely, many traditional term or whole life insurance policies which will provided coverage for both natural and accidental causes of death immediately upon approval, some will also provide an additional death benefit to their insured in the event that the death was caused by an accident.
+Conversely, many traditional term or whole life insurance policies will provide coverage for both natural and accidental causes of death immediately upon approval; some will also provide an additional death benefit to their insured if the death was caused by an accident.

 Do all life insurance policies contain a Graded Death Benefit?

 Not all life insurance policies include a graded death benefit.
-Graded death benefit policies are a specific type of life insurance policy that provides an immediate death benefit for accidental causes of death, and then a later death benefit for natural causes 2 years (sometimes 3 years) after the policy has gone into effect.
+Graded death benefit policies are a specific type of life insurance policy that provides an immediate death benefit for accidental causes of death and then a later death benefit for natural causes two years (sometimes three years) after the policy has gone into effect.

-In fact, most traditional life insurance policies do not have a graded death benefit.
-Instead, they provide a fixed death benefit that remains the same throughout the term of the policy.
+Most traditional life insurance policies do not have a graded death benefit.
+Instead, they provide a fixed death benefit that remains the same throughout the policy term.

 Why Do Some Final Expense Insurance Policies Have a Graded Death Benefit?

-Many people who purchase final expense insurance are older or may have health issues that make it difficult to qualify for traditional life insurance.
-As a result, some final expense insurance policies include a Graded Death Benefit feature as a way to manage risk and keep premiums affordable.
+Many people who purchase final expense insurance are older or may have health issues that make qualifying for traditional life insurance challenging.
+As a result, some final expense insurance policies include a Graded Death Benefit feature to manage risk and keep premiums affordable.

 It’s important to note that not all final expense insurance policies have a Graded Death Benefit.
 Some policies offer an immediate death benefit payout to the beneficiary upon the policyholder’s death, while others may have a waiting period before the death benefit is fully payable.